-The used simulator is SimSpark1, which is the official simulator for the RoboCup simulation leagues.
+The used simulator is SimSpark, which is the official 3D-simulator for the RoboCup Simulation League.
 It was designed to be able to simulate a large number of robots, which proves useful in machine learning tasks.
-A disadvantage of this simulator is that the models are different from the real robots, so that learned parameters can not be used in real life without some tweaking.
-A second disadvantage is that the simulator does not garantuee identical results for repeated simulation runs, as it is influenced by network delays on the machine that ruidenticalns the server.
+A disadvantage of this simulator is that the models are slightly different from the real robots, so that learned parameters cannot be used directly without some tweaking.
+A second disadvantage is that the simulator does not guarantee identical results for repeated simulation runs, as it is influenced by network delays on the machine that disrupts the server.